soheilgholami/soheilgholami.github.io/_news/2024-09-01-icra40-presentations.md

 title:  "ICRA 40 - Presentations"
 ---

-I will be presenting our preliminary results on two projects at [ICRA40](https://icra40.ieee.org/) in Rotterdam.
+I will be presenting our latest (preliminary) results on two projects at [ICRA40](https://icra40.ieee.org/) in Rotterdam.
 The first project focuses on four-handed supernumerary manipulation for laparoscopy.
 The second examines the transfer of shotcrete skills from expert nozzlemen to robotic systems.

 <div class="section">
   <strong>Accepted abstract papers:</strong>